AtoTaxRates.info is a quick reference for ATO income tax rates and related information

 Tax instalment tables applying from 1 July 2017 are available.
 For a full list see – 2017-18 tax tables..

-The information from payment summaries (otherwise still known as group certificates) is needed for tax return preparation.
+The information from payment summaries (also referred to as group certificates) is needed for tax return preparation.
 If the info is not available on time, what should you do?
 See an outline here: About group certificates.

 'tax free threshold'

 The nominal tax free income amount is lifted for most low income taxpayers to an effective level which is significantly higher.
 See the tax free thresholds.

 'reasonable travel allowance rates'

 The ATO set out what are “reasonable” expense claims for overtime meals, domestic travel, employee truck drivers and overseas travel.
 These schedules are revised annually.
 Read more here..

 The Low Income Tax Offset is a reduction of tax for lower income earners.
 The LITO and the tax free threshold combine to ensure that the lowest income earners don’t pay any tax.
 Click to see – Calculation details..

 The Mature Age Worker’s Offset has ceased for taxpayers born on or after 1 July 1957.
 The Seniors and Pensioners Tax Offset has separate eligibility requirements.
 See Mature Age Workers here..

 The student Higher Education Loan Program repayments are recovered by the Tax Office at a percentage rate in your tax assessment, based on your annual income.
 The repayment rates are adjusted each year.
 See HECS/HELP repayments